pb-rh/tektoncd-pruner/README.md

 ## Configuration

 The pruner is configured through a ConfigMap in the `tekton-pipelines` namespace.
+By default config includes minimal configuration as per spec [here](https://raw.githubusercontent.com/openshift-pipelines/tektoncd-pruner/refs/heads/main/config/600-tekton-pruner-default-spec.yaml).
+This can be modified as required.
 Here's a basic example:

 ```yaml
 apiVersion: v1